GRVYDEV/Project-Lightspeed/README.md

 ### Stream Key
 By default the stream key is `123456789-aBcDeFgHiJkLmNoPqRsTuVwXyZ123456` This can be changed by editing line 248 in `src/connection.rs` in the Lighspeed Ingest project.
 In the future I will develop a system that makes it easier to reset and manage your stream key

+## Help
+This project is still very much a work in progress and a lot of improvements will be made to the deployment process.
+If something is unclear or you are stuck there are two main ways you can get help.

+1. [Discord](https://discord.gg/UpQZANPYmZ) - this is the quickest and easiest way I will be able to help you through some deployment issues.
+2. [Create and Issue](https://github.com/GRVYDEV/Project-Lightspeed/issues) - this is another way you can bring attention to something that you want fixed.

 <!-- ROADMAP -->

 ## Roadmap